huuson94/hoamle.github.io/_posts/2016-10-01-essence-machine-deep-learning.md

 date: 2016-10-01
 category: Technical
 ---
-Preliminary course for new members at DSLab.
+Preliminary course for new members at DSLab-HUST.
 Pre-requisite for courses in *Topic models* and (supervised) *Deep neural networks*.

 This short course aims to introduce new starters to the field of *Machine Learning* (ML) with a principled approach, so that ones can understand the motivation and intuition behind ML (and eventually *Deep Learning* - DL) concepts,  later learn advanced materials \*efficiently\*, catch up with recent advances in the field, and be ready to do ML research and/or industrial applications.